AyushiVai123/Target-SQL-Business-Case-Study/README.md

-# ShopEase-SQL-Business-Case-Study
+# Target-SQL-Business-Case-Study

 1) Introduction:

-❓ What is ShopEase?
+❓ What is Target?

--  ShopEase is a globally renowned brand and a prominent retailer in the United States.
+-  Target is a globally renowned brand and a prominent retailer in the United States.
-ShopEase makes itself a preferred shopping destination by offering outstanding value, inspiration, innovation and an exceptional guest experience that no other retailer can deliver.
+Target makes itself a preferred shopping destination by offering outstanding value, inspiration, innovation and an exceptional guest experience that no other retailer can deliver.

 2) Why this case study?

-- This particular business case focuses on the operations of ShopEase in Brazil and provides insightful information about 100,000 orders placed between 2016 and 2018.
+- This particular business case focuses on the operations of Target in Brazil and provides insightful information about 100,000 orders placed between 2016 and 2018.
 The dataset offers a comprehensive view of various dimensions including the order status, price, payment and freight performance, customer location, product attributes, and customer reviews.

-- By analyzing this extensive dataset, it becomes possible to gain valuable insights into ShopEase's operations in Brazil.
+- By analyzing this extensive dataset, it becomes possible to gain valuable insights into Target's operations in Brazil.
 The information can shed light on various aspects of the business, such as order processing, pricing strategies, payment and shipping efficiency, customer demographics, product characteristics, and customer satisfaction levels.